Vaddisaimanikanta/ExpensiveTracker/README.md

    ```https://github.com/Vaddisaimanikanta/ExpensiveTracker.git```<br>
    ```cd ExpensiveTracker```
 # Run the project:
-1.After installing the dependencies, you can start the Django development server by running:
+1.After installing the dependencies, you can start the Django development server by running:<br>
 ```python manage.py runserver```